kazziken/kazziken/README.md

 * 🌍  I'm based in New York
 * ✉️  You can contact me at [meikenneth321@gmail.com](mailto:meikenneth321@gmail.com)
-* 🚀  I'm currently working on [Weather Application](https://github.com/kazziken/weather-app)
+* 🚀  I'm currently working on a [Weather Application](https://github.com/kazziken/weather-app)
 * 🧠  I'm learning Java
 * 🤝  I'm open to collaborating on anything!
 * ⚡  I like anchovies on pizza...